Music of Xenosaga: Episode II

 The second episode of the series, Xenosaga Episode II: Jenseits von Gut und Böse, was released in 2004.
-Mitsuda did not return to compose the soundtrack; instead, Yuki Kajiura and Shinji Hosoe were brought into the project.
+Mitsuda did not return to compose the soundtrack; instead, Yuki Kajiura, Shinji Hosoe, and Ayako Saso were brought into the project.
 Kajiura had previously composed for a few video games as well as numerous anime soundtracks.
 Her style for the game's soundtrack, for which she composed only the numerous cinematic scenes, has been described as "a fusion of electronica and techno with either an orchestra or ethnic instruments," as well as including vocals in places where many composers would have left an instrumental section.
-Hosoe composed the music for the playable portions of the game, and feels that the sound quality and balance of the soundtrack is poor.
+Saso composed a portion of the music used in cutscenes, as well as sound effects and tracks used in battle sections of gameplay.
+Hosoe composed the music for the other playable portions of the game, and feels that the sound quality and balance of the soundtrack is poor.
 This feeling is based primarily on the fact that he "slashed the orchestral sound while creating the music" so that the music played using the PlayStation 2's sound chip would match the music played off of the CD.
 He had predicted that there would be a fan outcry against "changing composers on a series like Xenosaga", and suspects that his music from the game will never be released on an album; to date the released albums for the game include only Kajiura's work.
 Kajiura and Hosoe did not collaborate on any of the tracks in Episode II; according to Kajiura they never even met during the production.